Washington-San Diego Runs

 Nationals first.
-Lane Thomas strikes out swinging.
-Luis Garcia grounds out to shortstop, Xander Bogaerts to Jake Cronenworth.
+Lane Thomas grounds out to third base, Manny Machado to Jake Cronenworth.
+Luis Garcia called out on strikes.
 Jeimer Candelario homers to right field.
-Joey Meneses strikes out on a foul tip.
+Joey Meneses strikes out swinging.

 1 run, 1 hit, 0 errors, 0 left on.
 Nationals 1, Padres 0.